fransking/flink-statefun-tasks/docsrc/pipelines.rst

     @tasks.bind()
     def handle_error(ex):
-        # handle error either be returning a result
+        # handle error either by returning a result
         # or raising a new exception